espressomd/espresso/doc/tutorials/lattice_boltzmann/NotesForTutor.md

 # Part 1: The Lattice-Boltzmann method

+## Physics learning goals

-In the course of this tutorial, students should be enabled to:
+After the tutorial, students should be able to:

-## Physical learning goals

-* explain the basic idea of the Lattice-Boltzmann method,
+* Explain the basic idea of the Lattice-Boltzmann method

-## Espresso learning goals
+## ESPResSo learning goals

+In the course of this tutorial, students should learn to:

-* set up a Lattice-Boltzmann fluid in Espresso.
+* Set up a Lattice-Boltzmann fluid

 # Part 2: Planar Poiseuille flow

+## Physics learning goals

-In the course of this tutorial, students should be enabled to:
+After the tutorial, students should be able to:

-## Physical learning goals

-* describe the geomtry and expected flow field of a Poiseuille flow,
+* Describe the geometry and expected flow field of a Poiseuille flow

-## Espresso learning goals
+## ESPResSo learning goals

+In the course of this tutorial, students should learn to:

-* set up an LB fluid with LB boundaries,
+* Set up an LB fluid with LB boundaries
-* retrieve data from the LB grid.
+* Retrieve data from the LB grid